abhishekv1000/CODEANT-AI-FRONTEND/README.md

 - **Node.js** (Version 14 or higher)
 - **npm**

-For Clone
+For Cone it:

-npm install
+- npm install
-npm start
+- npm start